 From what I gather, Owen started out as a musician first, and only got into the home recording end of things as a means to an end.
 Over the years he became very proficient at it, to the point that a producer at Warner Brothers actually chose his home recorded version of a song over another version of the same song, recorded in a full on professional studio.

 In my books, that qualifies him as both musician and sound engineer.
-(See the video below for an example of Owen’s work).
+(See the video above for an example of Owen’s work).

 Now the interesting part about Owen Critchley’s philosophy of recording music is that he is an artist first and foremost.
 Despite knowing all the technical stuff related to a good home recording studio setup, Owen stays extremely focused on keeping this as simple as possible.
 The KISS rule definitely applies.
 I think this is what appealed to me most as soon as I started reading.